 Esther Perel, a well-known psychotherapist and author of Mating in Captivity and The State of Affairs, says that self-sabotage in relationships often comes from a conflict inside yourself between wanting security and wanting freedom.
 She says, “The quality of our relationships determines the quality of our lives,” which shows how important it is to build closeness without letting fear control how we act.
 She thinks that the key to breaking bad cycles is not only recognising them, but also having the emotional strength to replace them with better ones.

-Perel tells couples and people to ask themselves questions like “What am I protecting myself from?” and “What would happen if I stayed instead of pulling away?”
-These questions can help you go from being defensive to being open.
-She also talks about how important it is to be curious in love and tells partners to see differences and arguments as chances to get closer instead of threats.
-You can turn self-sabotaging behaviours into ones that build trust and connection by being aware of yourself, talking honestly, and being willing to be vulnerable.
+Perel tells couples and people to ask themselves things like, “What am I protecting myself from?” and “What would happen if I stayed instead of pulling away?”
+These questions can help you stop being defensive and start being open.
+She also talks about how important it is to be curious in love and tells couples to see fights and differences as chances to get closer instead of threats.
+You can change self-sabotaging behaviours into ones that build trust and connection by being aware of yourself, being honest, and being open to being vulnerable.

 Conclusion